 Akismet will stop spam comments on your posts.
 That’s it, but it’s really crucial because you wouldn’t believe how many spam comments can come in.

-Best Site Speed Plugin: W3 Total Cache
+Best Site Speed Plugin for WordPress: W3 Total Cache

 W3 Total Cache will help your site speed.
 It does all kinds of things, most of which I honestly don’t even understand, but site speed is important for SEO, so this is a good one to have.